The Planes of ExistenceBy SHEPHERD HOODWIN

 Twelve is another significant number in this universe, and it relates to seven.
 For example, the seven-note musical scale is a series of whole and half steps.
 It is drawn from the twelve-note chromatic scale, which is all half steps.

 Apparently, other universes are based on different mathematical ideas.
 Some of our previous grand cycles may have been in other universes, especially if we have had a high number of them, since this universe is relatively young.

-Michael brought up the topic of other universal schemes in relationship to the seven roles:
+Michael brought up the topic of other universal schemes in relationship to the seven soul types (or roles):